 Separate tubs are also a key element when it comes to trends in bathroom design.
 They come in a variety of shapes and sizes.
 They can look natural or ornamental.
 They are all beautiful.

-Gold is the new color accent and it is not just for hardware or plumbing fixtures.
-You will also see gold showing up in tile or even the countertop.
+Gold has been an top color accent and it is not just for hardware or plumbing fixtures.
+You also see gold showing up in tile or even the countertop.

 Faucets are available with more options than ever.
 You used to only be able to change the style and the color.
 Now you can get interchangeable handles (style or color) and even pull out sprays which I like since I find bathroom sinks get just as dirty in the corners as kitchen sinks.

 These are just some of the new trends in bathroom design elements that remodelers can choose from.
-If you want to hear about these in more depth, just give Teknika Kitchens and Baths a call at 215-922-4414.
-If you want bathroom design inspiration see our website.
+If you want to hear about these in more depth, just give Teknika Kitchens and Baths in Chestertown a call at 410-778-2036.
+If you want bathroom design inspiration or if you want to learn how to design your perfect small kitchen, see our website.